By Melissa Federico, LE and Beauty Writer

 It has to be said: not everyone needs a chemical peel to see results in the treatment room.
 A wild notion, we’re aware.
 It’s just that society has been conditioned to believe that aggressive peels and instant gratification creams are what it takes to treat all skincare woes, and it’s just not true.

 The gap that enzymes fill is pretty crucial and beneficial for you and your clients.
-Enzymes are heavy hitters in the skincare world.
-They are universally great for all skin types, and they can be used to accelerate and enhance healing and the peeling process.
-As biological proteins enzymes speed up the rate of chemical reactions within cells. enzymes derived from fruits and vegetables such as pineapple, papaya and pumpkin have proteolytic enzymes that work topically much in the same way they work within our own biological processes, to breakdown and digest.
+Enzymes are heavy hitters in the skincare world becuase they work on the dead layer of skin that builds on surface of the epidermis.
+They are universally great for all skin types, and they can be used to accelerate and enhance the healing and the peeling process because they also have anti-inflammatory qualities.
+As biological proteins, enzymes speed up the rate of chemical reactions within cells.
+These proteolytic enzymes, or enzymes that break down proteins, come from fruits and vegetables such as pineapple, papaya and pumpkin.
+They work topically much in the same way they work within our own biological processes, to breakdown and digest.
 The difference between an acid and an enzyme is that one digests and one dissolves.
-It’s important to note this key difference between enzymes and acids because when it comes to treating sensitive skin and higher Fitzpatrick skin types, an enzyme that digests will always be a safer yet worthy treatment.
+It’s important to note this key difference between enzymes and acids because when it comes to treating sensitive skin and higher Fitzpatrick skin types, an enzyme that digests can be a safer treatment option.

 Your skin cells naturally turn over about every 28 days, and meeting this process to help it along the way with an exfoliant like an enzyme, is very beneficial for counteracting fine lines, acne and other skin concerns.
 Every month without the aid of an exfoliation the outermost layer of the epidermis, the stratum corneum, builds up and results in a dull, rough appearance, fine lines and a build up of bacteria that leads to acne and inflammation.